heychrisek/battleship.js/README.md

 # Battleship.js
 A battleship implementation built using a Node/Express web server and Redux/React client.
+[Online demo available](http://cek.io/battleship/index.html), deployed using Heroku for server and Github Pages for client.

 # Usage